Manojkl/Cost_To_Consumers-CTC/AGI/GovSpendBotAgent/Readme.md

 - Issue alerts if expenditures exceed specified limits.
 - Multimodel and Multilingual.
 - A ML model that trained on past data and can predict the expenditure.
+- Anomaly detection
+-

+## Evaluation of the dataset
+- Injection of outliers
+- Poison the dataset
 -